-- My great-grandfather’s given name is spelled with an “ou”, as oppose to Lewis spelled with an “ew.”
+My great-grandfather’s given name is spelled with an “ou,” as oppose to Lewis spelled with an “ew.”
 This is a reminder that I must include variations of how his given name may be spelled in my search process as well as possible nicknames he may have used like Lou or Louie.
 Something else I noticed is that my mother spells her maiden name, Chapple, with the “le” ending as opposed to Chappel with the “el” ending.
-So when did the spelling of the the family name change?
-That’s a very good question!
+So when did the spelling of the surname change?
+That’s an excellent question!
 But this also means that I must consider all spelling variations of the surname in my search process too!

-- Something I was surprised to see was the middle initial “E” associated with my great-grandmother’s name.
+Something I was surprised to see was the middle initial “E” associated with my great-grandmother’s name.
 As far as I know, she wasn’t born with a middle name.
-My mother who is named after her, wasn’t born with a middle name either.
+My mother who is named after her wasn’t born with a middle name either.
 BUT I have seen on some of my mother’s vital records, “Louise,” as her middle name.
 When I asked her about it, she said school officials insisted that she have a middle name for their records back then.
-Mom said she refused to let them call her Carrie Bell, or Carrie Mae.
+Mom said she refused to let them call her Carrie Bell or Carrie Mae.
 So she chose Louise for her middle name on school records.
 So in light of how my mother came to have a middle name, I wonder what “E” name my great-grandmother was using for her middle name at that time?
-This is some interesting stuff indeed — LOL!
+Interesting indeed — LOL!

-- Both of my great-grandparents are 27 years old, which means they were born around 1883.
+Both of my great-grandparents are 27 years old, which means they were born around 1883.
 Great-grandmother Carrie was born 28 Feb 1883.
-Therefore, her age is correct in this record.
+Therefore, her age is correct on this record.
 I just hope this is the case for Lewis’ year of birth too.

-- According to this record, they had been married for 7 years, which would put their year of marriage around 1903.
+According to this record, they had been married for seven years, which would put their year of marriage around 1903.

-- Both of my great-grandparents were born in the state of Texas.
+Both of my great-grandparents were born in the state of Texas.
 My great-grandmother was born and raised in Eagle Lake, Colorado County, Texas.
-And their son (my grand-father), Joseph, was born in Eagle Lake, Colorado County, Texas too.
+And their son (my grandfather), Joseph, was born in Eagle Lake, Colorado County, Texas too.
 So is it possible that the city of Eagle Lake, in Colorado County, Texas is where Lewis is from as well?
-If not the city of Eagle Lake, which town in Colorado County did he come from?
+If not the city of Eagle Lake, which town in Colorado County did he live?

-- Lewis’s occupation as a Pipe-fitter for a Gas Company gives a major clue as to the type of knowledge and skills he possessed, if he was indeed a Pipefitter at this time.
+Lewis’s occupation as a Pipefitter for a Gas Company gives a significant clue to the type of knowledge and skills he possessed if he was indeed a Pipefitter at this time.

-Keeping in mind my great-grandfather’s race and the 1910 era in which he lived, more than likely he worked as a Pipefitter Helper, than an actual licensed apprentice for the gas company.
+Keeping in mind my great-grandfather’s race and the 1910 era in which he lived, more than likely he worked as a Pipefitter Helper, than a licensed apprentice for the gas company.

 Another tip I want to include here is how important it is to carefully review ALL of the families enumerated on each census page you find your ancestor(s) recorded!
 Ancestry.com makes this process very easy because each census record you attach to your ancestor’s timeline includes a link to “view others on page” (see below).

-As a result of viewing all of the families enumerated on the same census page with my great-grandparents, I discovered that my great uncle Patrick Robert Blanton, Sr., one of my great-grandmother’s older brothers and his family, lived right next door at 1607 Saulnier Street!
-Below is a Google Satellite street view of where their old homesteads are still located today.
+When I viewed all of the families enumerated on the same census page with my great-grandparents, I discovered that my great uncle Patrick Robert Blanton, Sr., one of my great-grandmother’s older brothers and his family, lived next door at 1607 Saulnier Street!
+Below is a Google Satellite street view of where these old homesteads are today.
 Those original 1910 houses they lived in are long gone.
-But similar row-houses were built in their place by the 1920’s and 1930’s.
+But similar row houses were built in their place by the 1920’s and 1930’s.